EvanHerman/timeline-express/README.md

 `timeline_express_single_page_template` or `timeline-express-single-page-template` <small>(legacy)</small>

 - *Description:* Set which template is used to display the single announcements.
-By default the plugin will look for a file called `single-te_announcements.php` located inside of a `/timeline-express/` directory, in your theme root.
+By default the plugin will look for a file called `single-te_announcements.php` located inside of a `/timeline-express/` directory in your theme root.
 If that is not found, it will look for a `single.php` template in the theme root.
 Finally if neither are found, it will use `page.php`.
 - *Location:* `/timeline-express/lib/classes/class.timeline-express.php`
 - *Paramaters:* `$single_template`
 - *Default:* Default template chosen to be used for single announcements.
 Possible: `single.php`, `page.php`, `/path/to/custom-template.php`